- iOS app development cost typically ranges from $15,000 for a simple MVP to $700,000+ for a complex, enterprise-grade application.

 Detailed Breakdown of iOS App Development Cost by Industry

-Healthcare is the most expensive vertical, and for good reason.
+Healthcare is the most expensive vertical.
 HIPAA compliance isn’t just a checkbox.
 Encrypted data storage, audit trails, role-based access, and BAA agreements with every third-party service add significant engineering overhead before a single clinical feature is built.

 Financial apps carry PCI DSS compliance requirements, real-time transaction processing, fraud detection and often multi-currency support.
 Payment gateway integrations alone (Stripe, Plaid, Apple Pay) can add $15,000–$30,000 to a mid-tier build.
 If you’re building anything involving lending, investment, or crypto, add legal review costs on top.